-4Story M: Flying Dragon Arrows is a free-to-play, 3D archery shooter RPG on mobile devices with colorful anime graphics, action bow gameplay with dodging and skills, numerous stages to play through, simple touch controls, many costumes and equipment to collect, and asynchronous aerial PVP.
+4Story M: Flying Dragon Arrows was a free-to-play, 3D archery shooter RPG on mobile devices with colorful anime graphics, action bow gameplay with dodging and skills, numerous stages to play through, simple touch controls, many costumes and equipment to collect, and asynchronous aerial PVP.

 |Publisher: Zemi Interactive